petersem/posterr/README.md

 Buttons are:
  - `Reload Saved Settings` - Discards any changes and reloads last saved settings
- - `Main Page` - Navigates to main Poster page (Any unsaved settings are discarded)
+ - `Main Page` - Navigates to main Posterr page (Any unsaved settings are discarded)
  - `Save` - Saves all fields and restarts the application

 Following is a description of each setup option.
 Options with a **'*'** are mandatory.